-Each Business reports its main risks to Wärtsilä's Board of Management, which reviews the execution of the defined risk management action plans on a regular basis.
+Each Business reports its main risks to Wärtsilä's Board of Management, which reviews on a regular basis the execution of the defined risk management action plans.
 Wärtsilä's Board of Directors is responsible for defining the Group's overall level of risk tolerance, and for ensuring that Wärtsilä has adequate tools and resources for managing risks.
 The Board reviews the risk profile regularly.
 The President & CEO, with the assistance of the Board of Management, is responsible for organising and ensuring risk management in all of Wärtsilä's operations.
 Business management is responsible for defining action plans for managing the most important risks.

-Wärtsilä's most important strategic, operative and financial risks can be found in the Risks and risk management section of this report.
+Wärtsilä's most important strategic, operational and financial risks can be found in the Risks and risk management section of this report.